joshgerdes/jekyll-uno/_drafts/configure-azure-virtual-desktop-monitoring-insights.md

  1. Log in to the **Azure Portal**
  2. **Search** for: **Azure Virtual Desktop**
  3. Click on [**Insights**](https://portal.azure.com/#blade/Microsoft_Azure_WVD/WvdManagerMenuBlade/insights "Azure Virtual Desktop - Insights")
- 4. You should now be greeted by a Workbook blade
+ 4. A Workbook blade should now greet you
  5. This is where we will **configure** the Azure Virtual Desktop **Insights**.
-You can see on the lower right-hand side that we will be deploying Azure Monitor for 'Windows Virtual Desktop v1.0.4' _(however this will be managed by Microsoft, but it is handy to know the version in case of support later on)._
+You can see on the lower right-hand side that we will be deploying Azure Monitor for 'Windows Virtual Desktop v1.0.4' _(however, this will be managed by Microsoft, but it is handy to know the version in case of support later on)._
  6. ![Azure Virtual Desktop - Insights](/uploads/azportal_azurevirtualdesktop_insights.png "Azure Virtual Desktop - Insights")
  7. Click on **Open Configuration Workbook**
  8. Here, **select** the Log Analytics **workspace** you created earlier _(or want to use)_
  9. Select **Configure host pool**
 10. ![Azure Virtual Desktop - Insights](/uploads/azportal_azurevirtualdesktopcheckconfiguration.png "Azure Virtual Desktop - Insights")
-11. Click on **Deploy** _(make sure all your Session Hosta are started, so Azure can deploy and configure the Log Analytics agent on the Virtual Machines)_
+11. Click on **Deploy** _(make sure all your Session Hosta are started so that Azure can deploy and configure the Log Analytics agent on the Virtual Machines)_
-12. You can select View Template and Parameters if you want to confirm the host pool and workspace that will be configured.
+12. You can select View Template and Parameters if you want to confirm the host pool and workspace configured.
 13. ![Azure Virtual Desktop - Insights](/uploads/azportal_azurevirtualdesktophostpooldeploy.png "Azure Virtual Desktop - Insights")
-14. While the Diagnostic host pool settings are being configured, click on **Configure workspace**
+14. While the Diagnostic host pool settings are being configured, click on **Configure workspace.**
 15. Click on: **Deploy**
-16. Once the Workspace and Host Pool deployments are done, click on **Refresh**
+16. Once the Workspace and Host Pool deployments are done, click on **Refresh.**
 17. ![Azure Virtual Desktop - Insights](/uploads/azportal_azurevirtualdesktopcheckconfigrefresh.png "Azure Virtual Desktop - Insights")
 18. **Confirm** that **Enabled** is: True
 19. ![](/uploads/azportal_azurevirtualdesktopcheckconfig.png)
-20. The journey is not over yet, now that the Host Pool and Workspace, have been configured we need to **add** the **Session Hosts** and configure the **performance counters** to go to the same workspace!
+20. The journey is not over yet; now that the Host Pool and Workspace have been configured, we need to **add** the **Session Hosts** and configure the **performance counters** to the same workspace!
-21. Click on: **Session host data settings**
+21. Click on: **Session host data settings.**
 22. **Select** your Log Analytics **workspace**
 23. Select **Add hosts to workspace**
 24. ![](/uploads/azportal_sessionhostdatasettings.png)
 25. Confirm the Deployment and click **Deploy**
-26. **Wait until** the **deployment** has **succeeded** or you may get API errors, then select:
+26. **Wait until** the **deployment** has **succeeded,** or you may get API errors, then select:
 27. Navigate down and click **Configure performance counters**
 28. ![](/uploads/azportal_performancecounterssettings.png)
-29. Click on **Apply** config
+29. Click on **Apply** config.
-30. **Wait until** the **deployment** has **succeeded** or you may get API errors, then select:
+30. **Wait until** the **deployment** has **succeeded,** or you may get API errors, then select:
 31. Navigate down and click on **Configure events**
 32. ![](/uploads/azportal_eventlogssettings.png)
 33. Click on **Deploy**